corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

-#### The Network Map signing service requires a configuration update to specify communication the Network Map Service
+#### The Network Map signing service requires a configuration update to specify communication with the Network Map Service

 The release modifies the Network Map Signing Service to request data through the Network Map Service rather than going directly to the database.
 Therefore the configuration needs to change to remove the redundant DB configuration and